 If you’re newer to snowboarding or can only spare a few days a year on the slopes, it’s important to find a boot that’s designed for your ability, which often means looking at some of the more affordable options in any snowboard boot range.
 These are usually between the soft and medium flex ratings, which are usually in the bottom or middle range from a snowboard boot brand.

 Go For A Fitting Session

-We’re flexing a little here, but The Ride Side will be opening Singapore’s first ever snowboard shop and fitting studio in October 2019.
-This means you get to try on the boots, boards, bindings and accessories on our sunny island before committing to a purchase.
+The Ride Side is super excited to have opened the doors to Singapore and South East Asia’s first ever snowboard shop and fitting studio.
+This means you get to try on the boots, snowboards, bindings and accessories on our sunny island before committing to a purchase.
 We take our snowboarding seriously and we want you to feel the best you can to perform your best on the slopes.
 After all, we’ve only got a limited time on the slopes so makes sense to get the right equipment for maximum enjoyment.
-Once it’s open, you can schedule a fitting session with us!